-Three little letters make a lot of difference to your health insurance plan.
-If you can tell the difference between 4 types of insurance networks, then you’ll understand how your medical care, costs, and plan type fit together.
+Three little letters, which indicate what type of health insurance plan you have, make all the difference in your coverage.
+Once you understand the differences between the four types of insurance networks, you’ll understand how your medical care, costs, and plan type fit together.

-The two main health insurance network types to know are:
+The two main health insurance network types are:

 - Preferred Provider Organizations (PPOs) and

 An HMO is generally cheaper than a PPO, but HMOs have fewer doctors available to you.

 - Point of Service (POS) and

 These combine features from HMO and PPO networks.
 Overall, if you are generally healthy and looking for the lowest premiums, an HMO may be your best choice.
 If you want access to more providers, including specialists, turn your attention to PPOs.

 Health Insurance Plans Typically Provide 1 of These 4 Networks